i-lateral/silvabuilda/README.md

 2. CD to that folder from your command line
 3. Run python build.py [options] </path/to/config> </path/to/project/folder/>

+## Usage

+SilvaBuilda can be used in 2 ways.
+You can use it to either:

+### Combine local and remote in a seperate location

+Combine a local working copy with a pre defined set of remote modules into a seperate project directory (say inside a web root).

+To do this you just need to run build.py with two arguments:

+1. The location of your config file
+2. The location of your project directory

+*example:*
+    python build.py /path/to/config/file /path/to/ptoject/directory/

+### Pull remote files into your working copy

+Pull down remote files into your working copy.
+This can be usefull to automate adding common modules to your repo, or combined with something like .gitignore, would allow you to use external modules without adding them to your repo.

+To use this option, you only need to add one argument:

+1. The location of your config file

+*example:*
+    python build.py /path/to/config/file

+*NOTE*: In both instances above, the config file MUST be inside your working copy and must have the <workingcopy/> element set (explained in configuration below)

 ## Configuration

 The idea behind SilvaBuilda is to create a tool that allows you to keep your